Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 https://www.sciencedirect.com/topics/engineering/zigbee-protocol

-### Zigbee infastracture
+### Zigbee infrastructure

 The structure of the Zigbee network is consists of three main devices.
 The coordinator , Router and End Device .
 A zigbee network cannot function without a coordinator as is bridges the device with the network .
-The coordinator is in charge of storing and the information sent by the end device while the router with retransmit the data to the appropriate device .
+The coordinator is in charge of storing and the information sent by the end device while the router with re transmit the data to the appropriate device .

 ## Bluetooth

-Bluetooth is a shortrange low power mode for transfering data between two devices.
-It is usually used to sync between devices in a mesh network, send files between devices , stream music etc. It operates on the 2.4Ghz portion of the spectrum utilising 79 channels of 1mhz bandwidth each.
-Bluetooth network operates using a frquency hopping to minimise intereference to other devices and try to mitigate any potential impact it might have to other devices.
-When two devices connect to each other using bluetooth they initiate a handshake signal which usually requires authorisation of both parties with some sort of pop up notification or by entering a one time password.
-Bluetooth devices are organised a star topology meaning that there is one master server which sends data to multiple slave nodes.
+Bluetooth is a short range low power mode for transferring data between two devices.
+It is usually used to sync between devices in a mesh network, send files between devices , stream music etc. It operates on the 2.4Ghz portion of the spectrum utilizing 79 channels of 1mhz bandwidth each.
+Bluetooth network operates using a frequency hopping to minimize interference to other devices and try to mitigate any potential impact it might have to other devices.
+When two devices connect to each other using Bluetooth they initiate a handshake signal which usually requires authorization of both parties with some sort of pop up notification or by entering a one time password.
+Bluetooth devices are organized a star topology meaning that there is one master server which sends data to multiple slave nodes.
 For example a master server could be a phone and the slaves are the wireless earphones or speakers.
-A bluetooth packet is made up of three parts :
+A Bluetooth packet is made up of three parts :

 1. Access Code
 2. Packet Header